gruntwork-io/docs/_docs-sources/pipelines/overview/index.md

-# Overview
+# What is Gruntwork Pipelines?

-Gruntwork Pipelines is a framework that enables you to use your preferred CI tool to securely run an end-to-end pipeline for infrastructure code (Terraform) and app code (Docker or Packer).
+Gruntwork Pipelines is a framework that enables you to use your preferred CI tool to securely run an end-to-end pipeline for infrastructure code ([Terraform](https://www.terraform.io/)) and app code ([Docker](https://www.docker.com/) or [Packer](https://www.packer.io/)).
 Rather than replace your existing CI/CD provider, Gruntwork Pipelines is designed to enhance the security of your existing tool.

-Because applying Terraform requires full access to your AWS environment, your CI/CD tool would require admin level credentials to any AWS account where you deploy infrastructure.
+Without Gruntwork Pipelines, CI/CD tools require admin level credentials to any AWS account where you deploy infrastructure.
 This makes it trivial for anyone with access to your CI/CD system to access AWS credentials with permissions greater than they might otherwise need.
-Gruntwork Pipelines allows a highly restricted set of permissions to be supplied to the CI/CD tool while infrastructure related permissions reside within your own AWS account.
+Gruntwork Pipelines allows a highly restricted set of permissions to be supplied to the CI/CD tool while infrastructure related permissions reside safely within your own AWS account.
 This reduces the exposure of your high value AWS secrets.

-## Features

-- Set up a secure Terraform or Terragrunt Pipeline based on best practices
-- Run deployments using EC2 or Fargate on ECS
-- Build Docker or Packer images
-- Stream output logs to CloudWatch